-My latest release, The Hard Bargain, is available on all platforms next month.
+My latest release, The Hard Bargain, is now available on your preferred e-book platforms.
 I love the cover.
 Both crisp and dreamy.

 It is part of my Love and the City trilogy.